PM Oli New Policies Nepal: 17 Bold Reforms for 2082/83

 -

-Propose a new system based on population, geography, and disease burden.
+Build a healthcare model based on population size, geography, and disease burden.

-Oli noted that these policies were based on reports from various expert commissions, including the High-Level Economic Reform Commission.
-He expressed strong belief that their implementation would significantly enhance governance and public service delivery.
+Oli emphasized that these policies come from expert recommendations, including reports from the High-Level Economic Reform Commission.
+He expressed confidence that the reforms will improve governance and service delivery.

 Please login to leave a comment.